MR-Addict/playground/src/data/posts/css-at-property-rule.md

 }
 ```

-The result looke like this:
+The result looks like this:

 <Codepen id="eYjPvvy" height="300px"/>